 - Serve as a forum for discussing tools to assist the states in meeting regulatory needs.

-- Appoint a Commercial Lines (EX) Working Group to consider reforms in the commercial lines market.—Important
+- Appoint a Commercial Lines (EX) Working Group to consider reforms in the commercial lines market.

-- Conduct a survey of the average time for approval of commercial lines forms and rates by the states, to include the extremes, for various types of commercial insurance products.
+- Document and review the average time for approval of commercial lines forms and rates by the states, to include the extremes, for various types of commercial insurance products.

-- Document the experience of the states that have recently proposed or enacted legislation and/or implemented regulatory measures to streamline commercial lines regulation and what lessons have been learned from these efforts.
+- Document and review the experience of the states that have recently proposed or enacted legislation and/or implemented regulatory measures to streamline commercial lines regulation and what lessons have been learned from these efforts.

 - Receive recommendations from interested parties as to how the states could improve the filing and approval process.